Villiger at St Josephs University

 Although an experienced PF judge, I am also an LD judge.

-Please speak at an understandable pace.
+Please speak at an understandable pace (no spreading!).
 If you're speaking too quickly, I may not be able to flow, and you may at the risk of losing those arguments.

 I expect you to be respectful and civil throughout the debate.
 Sarcasm and intolerance for your opponents will lose you speaker points.